-COMPLIANCE MONITORING III.
+III.
+COMPLIANCE MONITORING

 Section 11407 (b)(10) of the Omnibus Budget Reconciliation Act of 1990 provides an effective date of January 1, 1992, for qualified allocation plans to contain compliance monitoring procedures required by Section 42 (m)(1)(B)(iii).
-These compliance monitoring procedures apply to all buildings placed in service in Alabama that have received allocations of Housing Credits as determined by Section 42 and related Treasury Regulations.
-A complete outline of AHFA's Compliance requirements is located in the AHFA Compliance Manual available at www.AHFA.com.
+These compliance monitoring procedures apply to all buildings Placed in Service in Alabama that have received allocations of Housing Credits as determined by Section 42 and related Treasury Regulations.
+An outline of AHFA's Compliance Requirements is located in the AHFA Compliance Manual available at www.AHFA.com.
 A description of AHFA's basic compliance monitoring procedures and requirements are described per the attached Addendum D.